Home › Auto Cut to Beat in DR Free

 Behind the scenes, Pulse Edit runs three passes:

 • Beat tracking.
-The audio goes through the beat_this transformer model — same detector used by Pulse Edit Studio.
+The audio goes through the beat_this transformer model.
 It returns a list of beat times and the inferred bar structure.

 • Cut pattern application.
 The pattern (Every Beat, Every Bar, Energy Map, Wedding…) decides which subset of those beats actually becomes a cut.
 Wedding cuts only on downbeats; Every Beat takes them all; Energy Map adapts to the loudness of each section.